 7 You have loved righteousness, and hated wickedness.

-Therefore God, your God, has anointed you with the oil of gladness above your fellows.
+Therefore O Lord, your God, has anointed you with the oil of gladness above your companions.

 8 All your garments smell like myrrh, aloes, and cassia.

 Out of ivory palaces stringed instruments have made you glad.

 9 Kings’ daughters are among your honorable women.